1994 FIFA World Cup: Summary

-The third-place playoff was set between Bulgaria and Sweden, the team which scored more goals than any other in this World Cup with 15 over seven matches.
+The match for third place was set between Bulgaria and Sweden, the team which scored more goals than any other in this World Cup with 15 over seven matches.
 These teams had also previously met in the qualifying group.
 Sweden won, 4–0.
-Swedish forward Tomas Brolin was named to the All-star team.
+Swedish forward Tomas Brolin was named to the All-star team, alongside Bulgaria's Krasimir Balakov and Hristo Stoichkov.
+The 1994 FIFA World Cup was the last edition of the tournament in which bronze medals were also awarded to the team finishing fourth after losing the match for third place.
+Consequently, Bulgaria became the last fourth-placed team to receive bronze medals at a FIFA World Cup.

 The final game at the Rose Bowl was tense but devoid of scoring chances.
 It was the second time in 24 years that the two nations had met in a final.
 After 120 goalless minutes, the World Cup was decided for the first time by a penalty shootout.
 After four rounds, Brazil led 3–2, and Baggio, playing injured, had to score to keep Italy's hopes alive.
 He missed by shooting it over the crossbar, and the Brazilians were crowned champions for the fourth time.
 After the game ended, Vice President Al Gore hosted the awarding ceremony by handing Brazilian captain Dunga the prestigious trophy; the Brazil national team dedicated the title to the deceased Formula One motor racing champion and countryman Ayrton Senna, who had died two and a half months prior.

 The tournament's Golden Boot went jointly to Bulgaria's Stoichkov and Oleg Salenko of Russia, the latter becoming the first player to score five goals in a game, coming in a 6–1 victory against Cameroon.
 Both players scored six goals in the tournament.
 Brazilian striker Romário, with five goals, won the Golden Ball as the tournament's best player.

-Despite previous controversy, the U.S. staged a hugely successful tournament, with an average attendance of nearly 70,000, surpassing the 1966 FIFA World Cup average attendance of 51,000, thanks to the large seating capacities of the stadiums in the United States in comparison to the generally smaller venues of Europe and Latin America.
+Despite some previous controversy, the U.S. staged a hugely successful tournament, with an average attendance of nearly 70,000, surpassing the previous record average attendance of 51,000 at the 1966 FIFA World Cup, thanks to the large seating capacities of the stadiums in the United States in comparison to the generally smaller venues of Europe and Latin America.
 To this day, the total attendance for the final tournament of nearly 3.6 million remains the highest in World Cup history, despite the expansion of the competition from 24 to 32 teams at the 1998 World Cup in France.